mountaingoat99/creator-camp-privacy/PRIVACY_POLICY.md

 - Profile information is kept current based on your updates

 ### Account Deletion
-- Upon account deletion, your data is permanently removed within 30 days
+- Upon account deletion, your data is permanently removed
 - Some information may be retained longer if required by law

 ## Children's Privacy